-SUPPLEMENT #4

-TO OFFERING CIRCULAR DEMAND INVESTMENTS AND TERM INVESTMENTS
+SUPPLEMENT #1 TO OFFERING CIRCULAR DEMAND INVESTMENTS AND TERM INVESTMENTS

-Effective as of July 1, 2023, this Supplement #4 to Offering Circular supplements and replaces any inconsistent information provided in the Offering Circular of Wesleyan Investment Foundation, Inc. ("WIF") dated November 17, 2022, and updated by one or more Supplements (the "Offering Circular").
-This Supplement #4 should be read in conjunction with the Offering Circular.
+Effective as of January 1, 2024, this Supplement #1 to Offering Circular supplements and replaces any inconsistent information provided in the Offering Circular of Wesleyan Investment Foundation, Inc. ("WIF") dated November 15, 2023 (the "Offering Circular").
+This Supplement #1 should be read in conjunction with the Offering Circular.